Harvesting Basil

 It's usually best to harvest the leaves at the top of the plant first.
 Only pick a few leaves at a time off of each plant, depending on the plant's size.
 The larger the plant, the more leaves that can be harvested.
 The plant will continue to grow and produce more leaves.
 You need to leave enough foliage on the basil plants so that they can efficiently produce more leaves.
 A healthy basil plant will continue to produce leaves throughout the growing season, as long as you keep harvesting.

 Basil leaves are harvested by pinching them off of the stems with your fingers.
 Simply grab a leaf firmly and pluck it off the plant.
 The closer the plant is to blooming, the more flavorful the basil leaves will be.
 If you see a flower bud forming on your basil plant, it's the best time to harvest the leaves.
 You should also go ahead and pinch off the flower bud - this will help the plant to focus its energy into more leaf production.
-If you can keep the flowers from forming, more basil will be produced.
+If you can keep the flowers from forming, more useable basil leaves will be produced.

 Now that you're done harvesting basil, it's time for some of our favorite basil recipes.